 This system was focused on bringing fiber infrastructure to some of the rural Alaska communities that needed it most, including the Northwest and North Slope Arctic regions.
 Specifically, the network serves the Alaska markets of Nome, Kotzebue, Point Hope, Wainwright, Prudhoe Bay/Deadhorse, and Utqiaġvik.
 With this network in place, local internet service providers can offer high-speed, reliable fiber internet to residents in these regions.

 Quintillion’s subsea fiber optic cable system is the first major step toward building a more connected Alaska, and already thousands of people have been connected with this network.
-However, there is still more opportunity to increase broadband access in every corner of Alaska, and to make these services more affordable for end users.
+However, there is still more opportunity to not only increase broadband access in every corner of Alaska but to make these services more affordable for end users as well.

 Quintillion is passionate about enabling Alaskans to access broadband from every corner of the state.
 Learn more about how we support this mission.